 - They will keep for up to a week in an airtight container, longer if perfectly dehydrated.
 They also make great Mason jar gifts!

-- I highly recommend strawberries for this recipe, but you can substitute with pretty much any fruit in the same weight—or even a combination of several.
+- I highly recommend strawberries for this recipe, but you can substitute with pretty much any fruit of the same weight—or even a combination of several.
 A few suggestions: mango, cherry, blueberry, apricot, nectarine, and peach.

 - You may need a very small amount of water to get the blender going.
 If you find you have to add a lot more to be able to blend, then cook down the mixture for longer.